EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-The reverse shell we uploaded on the target machine is located under the `/internal/uploads` folder:
+The script file we uploaded on the target machine is located under the `/internal/uploads` folder:

 ```
 http://10.10.46.142:3333/internal/uploads/